cedar-book/dev.bitshares.works-ts/core/wallet/cli_wallet-wiki.md

     #   rm -r witness_node_data_dir
     ./witness_node --rpc-endpoint "127.0.0.1:8090" --enable-stale-production -w \""1.6.0"\" \""1.6.1"\" \""1.6.2"\" \""1.6.3"\" \""1.6.4"\"

-The initial genesis state has ten pre-configured delegates (1.6.0-9) that all use the same private key to sign their blocks, and the witness node has the private keys for these initial delgates built in..
+The initial genesis state has ten pre-configured delegates (1.6.0-9) that all use the same private key to sign their blocks, and the witness node has the private keys for these initial delgates built in.
 Launching `witness_node` this way allows you to act as all ten delegates.

 Now, in a second window, launch a `cli_wallet` process to interact with the network.